ornl-training/julia-intro/episodes/01_04_Using_the_package_manager.md

 ## Questions

-  - "Where do I find packages?"
+  - Where do I find packages?
-  - "How do I add packages?"
+  - How do I add packages?
-  - "How can I use packages?"
+  - How can I use packages?

 ::::::